shendriksen/aws-pcx-cidr-suggester/README.md

 Let's say you have a VPC called 'Backend' and you would like to peer many 'Front End' VPCs to it.
 To do this you can use 'Peering Connections' from AWS, which require non-clashing CIDR blocks.
 For each peering connection you will need to ensure the CIDR block does not clash with the backend CIDR block, or any of the other peerings.

-Before creating your new VPC DeCidr will read your 'Backend' VPC's Route Table(s) to determine what CIDR ranges are taken.
-It will then provide you with a valid, non-clashing CIDR range to use for your new front end VPC.
+Before creating your new VPC, DeCidr will read your 'Backend' VPC's Route Table(s) to determine what CIDR ranges are taken.
+It will then provide you with a valid, non-clashing CIDR range, to use on your new front end VPC.

 ## Installation